This post may contain affiliate links. Please read my full disclosure policy here.

 Sweep up crumbs in the kitchen/dining room

-This just takes a minute or two and assures that we won’t have to worry about ants (or have crumbs on our feet when walking barefoot through the kitchen).
-If a job like doing the dishes is taking longer than I expected, I ask one of the boys to do this job with a hand broom and dustpan.
+Sweeping only takes a minute or two and assures that we won’t have to worry about ants (or get crumbs on our feet when walking barefoot through the kitchen).
+It’s a great job for the kids to do with a Dustbuster or hand broom and dustpan.
 Or, if you want to be super-fancy, you can turn this task over to a robot vacuum.

 Take Out the Trash

 Nobody wants to wake up to a stinky trash can the next day.
-These days, we only have to worry about taking out the kitchen trash so we don’t have to smell those chicken scraps the next morning.
-In the old days, this meant we emptied the diaper pail most nights, too.
+These days, we only have to worry about taking out the kitchen trash.
+In the old days, we emptied the diaper pail most nights, too.

 Pick up toys/tidy

 My boys know that they don’t go to bed until they put away the toys they’ve used that day.
 I do a “10-minute pickup” of things around the house, too, so that I can wake up to a relatively clutter-free home the next morning.

 Throw clothes in the washer and set it to run just before I wake up

 I have a washing machine with a timer.
 Every evening before bed, I prep a load and set the timer to run the load around 6 a.m.
 That way, when I get up, I have a load of clothes ready to transfer into the dryer.

 Doing a small load every day keeps laundry from becoming overwhelming and assures that even with minimalist wardrobes, we always have something clean to wear.

 Put on your oxygen mask with this free ebook, containing a simple 5-step plan to calm the chaos.
 You’ll also be subscribed to updates from Mama Goes Beyond.